cloudnative-pg/cloudnative-pg/docs/src/cnpg-plugin.md

 - `-n`: the namespace in which to install the operator (by default: `cnpg-system`)
 - `--replicas`: number of replicas in the deployment
-- `--version`: minor version of the operator to be installed, such as `1.17` (by default the latest available one is used)
+- `--version`: minor version of the operator to be installed, such as `1.17`.
+If a minor version is specified, the plugin will install the latest patch version of that minor version.
+If no version is supplied the plugin will install the latest MAJOR.MINOR.PATCH version of the operator.
-- `--watch-namespace`: comma separated list string containing the namespaces you want to watch (by default all namespaces)
+- `--watch-namespace`: comma separated string containing the namespaces to watch (by default all namespaces)

-For example, if you want to generate a YAML manifest to install in the `king` namespace the latest available version the operator in `1.17`, with a 3 replica deployment, watching in the `albert`, `bb`, and `freddie` namespaces, you can
-run:
+An example of the `generate` command, which will generate a YAML manifest that will install the operator, is as follows:

 ```shell
 kubectl cnpg install generate \